r-spatial/rgee/README.md

   ## How does rgee work?

-  `rgee` is **not** a native Earth Engine API like the Javascript or Python client, to do this would be extremely hard, especially considering that the API is in [active development](https://github.com/google/earthengine-api).
-So, how is it possible to run Earth Engine using R? the answer is [reticulate](https://rstudio.github.io/reticulate/). `reticulate` is an R package designed to allow a seamless interoperability between R and Python.
+  `rgee` is **not** a native Earth Engine API like the Javascript or Python client.
+Develop an Earth Engine API from scratch would be tough to maintain, especially considering that the API is in [active development](https://github.com/google/earthengine-api).
+So, how is it possible to run Earth Engine using R? the answer is [reticulate](https://rstudio.github.io/reticulate/). `reticulate` is an R package designed to allow seamless interoperability between R and Python.
 When an Earth Engine **request** is created in R, `reticulate` will transform this piece into Python.
-Once the Python code is obtained, the `Earth Engine Python API` transform the request to a `JSON` format.
-Finally, the request is received by the Google Earth Engine Platform thanks to a Web REST API.
+Once the Python code is generated, the `Earth Engine Python API` converts the request to a `JSON` format.
+Finally, the request is received by the GEE Platform through a Web REST API.
 The **response** will follow the same path.

 ![workflow](https://user-images.githubusercontent.com/16768318/71569603-3341d680-2ac8-11ea-8787-4dd1fbba326f.png)